blehnen/DotNetWorkQueue/README.md

 Differences between versions
 ------------

-Dot net standard 2.0 is missing the following features from the full framework versions
+Dot net standard 2.0 / 5.0 / 6.0 are missing the following features from the full framework versions

 - No support for aborting threads when stopping the consumer queues
 - No support for dynamic linq statements